smaldragon/BNUY-ROM/README.md

   ++++-++++- 8-bit scanline counter value
 ```

-> *The Counter is triggered by 4 successive reads with PPUA13=1, which occurs once per active scanline, on ppu cycle 4, this is similar to MMC5's scanline counter.
+The Counter is triggered by 4 successive reads with PPUA13=1, which occurs once per active scanline, on ppu cycle 4, this is similar to MMC5's scanline counter.
+Unlike the MMC3, this allows sprites to freely use either pattern table, including both while in 8x16 mode.

 ## CHR-RAM Banking ($E000-$FFFF, write)